 Many thanks to the Walls team, and the agency, for their creative vision and trust in me.
 And deep thank-you’s to my coworker Dan Sohner for assisting in the high mountains, schlepping a huge pack of lighting gear through the rain and snow; and to Dylan Brown for helping set the look for the images in Adobe Lightroom and Photoshop.

-This series of images recently won a One Club Award.
+The series of images from this photo campaign recently won a One Club Award.
 You can read more about the award here.

-You can also see the larger portfolio of campaign images on my website here.
+You can also see the larger portfolio of photo campaign images on my website here.